NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ## Installation

+To install Hardhat Ignition in an existing Hardhat project, you will need:
+- Hardhat version 2.18.0 or higher
+- Ethers.js version 6 or higher

-To install Hardhat Ignition in an existing Hardhat project, you should make sure that's you are using Hardhat version 2.18.0 or higher, and Ethers.js version 6.
-If you are unsure about it, you can follow [Hardhat's Quick Start guide](../../../hardhat-runner/docs/getting-started/index.md) to create a new project to follow this guide.
+You can also follow [Hardhat's Quick Start guide](../../../hardhat-runner/docs/getting-started/index.md) to create a new project from scratch to follow this guide.

-Once you have a Hardhat project, open a terminal in its root, and run
+Once you have a Hardhat project ready, open a terminal in its root directory, and run:

 ::::tabsgroup{options="npm 7+,npm 6,yarn"}